rabbidave/ws4-secure-design-agentic-systems/README.md

 ## Contributing

-Please see the [CoSAI Contributing policy](./CONTRIBUTING.md) for more details.
+Check out our [onboarding guidance for new participants](https://github.com/cosai-oasis/oasis-open-project/blob/main/ONBOARDING.md) and please see the [CoSAI Contributing policy](./CONTRIBUTING.md) for more details.

 <!-- Give a brief explanation of what kind of contributions you are looking for and what your requirements are for accepting them.
 Then link to
 [CONTRIBUTING.md](link to your contributing.md file) for more information and also add a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).